Search

 Description

-The Applicant challenges the failure to consider her for the positions of Regional Safeguard Coordinator for West Africa and Regional Safeguard Coordinator for Latin America and the Caribbean.
-(1) The Bank shall pay the Applicant compensation in the amount of one and a half years’ salary net of taxes; (2) The Bank shall pay the Applicant’s legal fees and costs in the amount of $26,837.50; and (3) All other claims are dismissed.
+The Applicant challenges the “determination communicated to him in his February 28, 2022, Letter of Appointment that he is ineligible for a Mobility Premium notwithstanding his eligibility under the applicable Staff Rule.”
+The Bank shall pay the Applicant the sum of the Mobility Premium benefit he would have received from 1 March 2022 to 22 December 2022; (2) The Bank shall pay the Applicant’s legal fees and costs in the amount of $15,770.00; and (3) All other claims are dismissed.

 OrderDate: Judgment/Order